shtigran/Blackjack/README.md

 ### Purpose

-This is a light version of the game that runs on the console.
-With this program you can easily learn and practice this game.
+This is a light version of the game, that runs on the Console.
+With this program you can easily learn and practice the Blackjack.
 I hope the program will help to master the principles of the game with the addition of risk and luck.

 ----